devXive/nawala-web-framework/README.md

 ### What is the Nawala!RDK ?

+The `Nawala!RDK` (Rapid Development Kit) is a sophisticated set of powerful frameworks and applications with the sole intention of being the best platform to build solid web apps with.
+Nawala takes all the lessons learned during the development of many XiveApp's and XiveTheme's and distills that knowledge into a single super-flexible environment that is easy to configure, simple to extend, and powerful enough to handle anything we want to throw at it.

-The `Nawala!RDK` is a Rapid Development Kit to increase app development and contains various PHP, Javascript and CSS libraries for writing web applications.
-It is free and open source software, distributed under the GNU General Public License version 2 or later and the MIT License.
+It is free and open source software, dual licensed under the GNU General Public License version 2 and the MIT License.

-It comprises code originally developed for the Joomla~~ and MOOTOMBO!WebOS~~, an enhanced Platform which combines a classic Content Management System (CMS)~~ and future promised Web Application Platform (WAP).
+It comprises code originally developed for Joomla~~ and MOOTOMBO!WebOS, an enhanced Platform which combines a classic Content Management System (CMS) and future promised Web Application Platform (WAP)~~.
 For more information about the MOOTOMBO!WebOS visit [http://mootombo.com/about](http://mootombo.com/about).~~

 For news and information about developing with devXive, please visit [http://devxive.com](http://devxive.com).